lw8192/Red-Team-Dev/C/WinDbg.md

 Modules:
 > lm                           # print a list of loaded modules, shows start / ending addr of where they are loaded in memory
+> lm m kernel*                 # list all modules starting with kernel
 > x MyDllName!FunctionName     # prints loaded symbols
+> x kernelbase!Name*           # print loaded symbol, searching for part of the name.

 Check memory protections:
 > .load narly    #load extension that generates a list of all loaded modules and their protections.